 UPDATE (Jul 27, 2012, by Igor Lebovic): Just released the nav redesign and it feels so good to get a collective thumbs up from our community!
 It's rare to get so much support when people have to relearn how to navigate the site.
 We haven't always been this lucky...
 I've mentioned some of our missteps in an earlier update, where I also outlined some of the lessons we learned along the way.
 I'd like to add one additional lesson now: hire people smarter than you.

-Starting about a year ago we let some people go and replaced them with a brand new team - only two members of the old guard stayed the same (unrelated to all this, Erik left on his own because he was ready for something new - I definitely count him among the "smarter than myself" crowd).
-I can't even start to elaborate on how different this new team is.
-Every single one of my new colleagues is smarter and harder working than I am.
+Starting about a year ago we added some new team members, and I can't even start to elaborate on how great the team is.
+Practically, every single one of my colleagues is smarter and harder working than I am.
 No matter how hard I try, every single day I come home and tell my wife how someone just blew me away at work today, and how much I still have left to learn.
-While my contributions to Calorie Count were more consumer facing in the early days, I consider them today to consist mostly of putting this team together and just letting them do their work.
+While my contributions to Calorie Count were mostly in the product and community building areas in the early days, I consider them today to consist mostly of putting this team together and just letting them do their work.

 I've never been more confident that the best days of Calorie Count are still ahead of us, and I just can't wait to show you some of the new projects that Rachel and the guys are working on.
 So remember, it's ok if your best contribution comes down to hiring people smarter than you - I am not ashamed to admit that.